Frequently Asked Questions

 The Opsilon Handpan is manufactured in Germany in Süßen, near Stuttgart.

-How much does an Opsilon cost?
+How much does a handpan cost?

 The current price for an Opsilon (thing plus 8 notes) is 1.555,00 € (excl. the tax rate applicable in your country).
 The price includes a handpan care set (100 ml "Turtle Care" solution & microfibre cloth).
 For orders with shipping, the purchase of a hard case is mandatory.